elunna/nerfhack-changelog/README.md

 * Having skill in unicorn horn has a positive impact on your success when applying, having no skill has a negative impact.
 * Basic skill grants a 10% bonus to success, skilled 20%s, and expert 40%.
 This allows roles that can attain proficiency to not have to enchant it so high.

 * Successfully applying a unihorn also exercises your skill in it by 5 points.
 * The healer gets a bonus when applying unicorn horns.
 Instead of the standard 30% success rate when the unihorn is +0, they have a 40% success rate.
 * Cancelled unicorn horns become degraded, unusable for curing.
 A unihorn only becomes degraded if it's enchantment is +0.
 * Unicorn horn drops decrease as the number of unicorns killed increased.
 * Adapted unicorn horn enchantment to higher weapon max enchants.
+* Unicorn horns cannot be poisoned (via toilet dipping)

 ### War Hammer
 * war hammers have been changed from a one-handed weapon into a competitive two-handed weapon (xnh)